 Crabs are also somewhat unloved because they're such a blunt tool.
 If you don't hit what you're aiming at, it means you're playing an understatted minion which does nothing.
 But for many players, that bad feeling—and indeed the data against using tech cards—is outweighed by the occasional feeling of euphoria you get from playing a Golakka Crawler onto a Pirate on turn two and winning the game on the spot.
 Ideally followed by the saltiest of messages from the aggro player whose day you just ruined.
 Suggested reply: "Aha, me hearty!" —Tim Clark

 12. Auroral Megalops (Sunless Sea)

-First Mate Tubbs says there be deep-crabs bigger than whales out there in the Unterzee, that the Auroral Megalops you see in the waters off Fallen London is just a wee baby version of the real thing.
+According to First Mate Tubbs there be deep-crabs bigger than whales out there in the Unterzee, and the Auroral Megalops you see in the waters off Fallen London is just a wee baby version of the real thing.
 I don't know if I want to credit that—I reckon a Megalops is big enough.
 I seen one snatch a zailor right off the deck and eat him whole.
 That said, we done et plenty of Megalops in turn.
 Crack open their shell with a broadside then scoop that glowing meat right quick.
-You gotta eat quick too, it goes bad fast, does Megalops meat.
+You gotta eat it quick, too.
+It goes bad fast, does Megalops meat.